petsonjohn/cybersecurity-journey/FortiGate-FCA-Independent-Labs/Lab 05 — SSL Inspection Certificate vs Deep Inspection/README.md

 2. **Investigate unexpected certificate warnings from users** by checking the issuing certificate authority first.
 If it matches the organization's known FortiGate CA, the cause is likely a CA distribution gap.
 If it is unrecognized, that is a possible sign of unauthorized man in the middle activity.
 3. **Review SSL anomaly logs regularly**, since Log SSL Anomalies was turned on in this lab's profile and would catch blocked sessions from untrusted, expired, or invalid certificates in a working deployment.
 4. **Check TLS layer timeouts separately from policy level logs**, the central lesson from this lab, since relying only on Accept or Accept (UTM allowed) would have hidden the fact that sessions were failing after the policy already accepted them.
+5. **Check licensing and subscription status early when troubleshooting a security feature**, since this lab's root cause turned out to be an evaluation license limit, not a configuration issue.
+Checking license status and feature entitlements first can save a lot of troubleshooting time in both lab and production environments.

 ---

 ## Status

-This lab is partially complete.
+This lab is complete, with one confirmed limitation.
 The certificate inspection objective was fully achieved and tested end to end, including logs.
-The deep inspection objective was configured correctly at every checkable layer (profile, policy assignment, log activity) but did not complete end to end due to an unresolved TLS renegotiation timeout.
+The deep inspection objective was configured correctly at every checkable layer (profile, policy assignment, log activity) but could not complete end to end because of a confirmed evaluation license limit: low encryption mode only, which does not support the modern TLS ciphers needed for deep inspection's decrypt and reconnect process.
+This is a platform limit, not an open or unresolved technical problem.

 ---